 - How we work - there are increasing complexities around employment relationships like contract work, temporary or short-term work that make it difficult for employers to manage health and safety.

 - What we work with - equipment and procedures used in the workplace have profoundly changed with new technologies, changing OHS hazards and creating new questions about how OHS laws should apply.

-The review examines the legislation, as well as our compliance, enforcement, education. awareness and prevention efforts.
-Topics include:
+The review examined the legislation, as well as our compliance, enforcement, education. awareness and prevention efforts.
+Topics included:

 - clarifying employer and worker responsibilities in legislation

 - renewing focus on illness and injury prevention

 The public engagement part of the OHS review closed October 16.
 Engagement activities included an online survey, written submissions and in-person discussions with stakeholders.
 Thank you for participating.
 Your feedback was analyzed and used to prepare recommendations to government.